Carragher and Neville defend Mane snub in their Premier League XI for 2020 | Goal.com

 Carragher and Neville defend Mane snub in their Premier League XI for 2020

-Jamie Carragher said Sadio Mane was dropped from their Premier League XI for 2020 because of his lack of goals this season while Gary Neville picked Tottenham Hotspur’s Son Heung-min ahead of the Liverpool star due to his contributions so far this season.
+Jamie Carragher said Sadio Mane was excluded from their Premier League XI for 2020 because of his lack of goals this season while Gary Neville picked Tottenham Hotspur’s Son Heung-min ahead of the Liverpool star due to his contributions.

 Mane has contributed five goals and two assists in 13 appearances for Jurgen Klopp's side while Son has a tally of 11 goals and four assists in 14 league outings for Spurs.

-Neville, in his defence, stated that the 2019 African Footballer of the Year deserves a spot in their selection alongside Son but he dropped the Senegal forward for his teammate Salah whom he described as ‘cold-blooded’ player unlike ‘team player’ Mane.
+Neville, in his defence, stated that the 2019 African Footballer of the Year deserves a spot in their selection alongside Son but he excluded the Senegal forward for his teammate Mohamed Salah, whom he described as a "cold-blooded" player, unlike "team player" Mane.

 "You cannot criticise Son or Mane.
 There is no negative about them.
 They are both absolutely world-class,” Neville told Sky Sports.